jscs-dev/node-jscs/README.md

 Requires proper alignment in object literals.

-Type: `String`
+Type: `String` or `Object`

 Values:
+ - `String`:
     - `"all"` for strict mode,
     - `"ignoreFunction"` ignores objects if one of the property values is a function expression,
     - `"ignoreLineBreak"` ignores objects if there are line breaks between properties
+ - `Object`:
+    - `mode`: (required) specify one of the string options above
+    - `tabSize`: (default: `1`) considered the tab character as number of specified spaces

 #### Example